bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

 2. Node has one child, then the child just replaces the node we are deleting;
 3. Node has two children, the most complex case, then we should:
    - Find the replacement node;
-   - Strive for minimal disruption on the existing tree strucutre;
+   - Strive for minimal disruption on the existing tree structure;
    - Take the replacement node from either left or right subtree.
 Choose one and stick to it;
    - If taking it from the left subtree, we have to take the largest value from it;
    - If taking it from the right subtree, then we take the smallest value;